BKWLD/cloner/README.md

 ```

 The `$cloneable_relations` informs the `Cloneable` as to which relations it should follow when cloning.
 Now when you call `Article::first()->duplicate()`, all of the `Photo` rows of the original will be copied and associated with the new `Article`.
 And new pivot rows will be created associating the new `Article` with the `Authors` of the original (because it is a many to many relationship, no new `Author` rows are created).
 Furthermore, if the `Photo` model has many of some other model, you can specify `$cloneable_relations` in its class and `Cloner` will continue replicating them as well.

+*Note:* Many to many relationships will not be cloned to a _different_ database because the related instance may not exist in the other database or could have a different primary key.

 ### Customizing the cloned attributes